SE2-Team-3/polito-se2-24-03-kiruna-explorer/code/client/README.md

 ### Icon
 **File**: `components/diagramComponents/Icon.tsx`
 This component creates interactive flow diagrams or node-based UIs.
 It includes handles for connecting edges, along with an icon and label.

 ---

-### Connection popup
-**File**: `components/diagramComponents/ConnectionPopup.tsx`
-This  component lets users create connections between documents on the diagram.

----

-### Header
-**File**: `components/diagramComponents/Header.tsx`
-The component is  designed to render a table header containing a list of years.

----

-### Sidebar
-**File**: `components/diagramComponents/Sidebar.tsx`
-This component renders a sidebar displaying a list of document types.
-It serves as a simple UI element to show the document types in a tabular format, likely to support navigation or filtering in the application.

----